47 of The Best Sport Psychology Quotes

 Michael Jordan

 Comment: This quote is all about creativity.
-For example, during the Corona Virus, which was full of obstacles, did you stop?
+For example, did you stop during the coronavirus, which was full of obstacles?
 Or did you find another way to do the tasks you value?

 More Quotes From MJ …